Red-Pixel-Limited/rfq-service/README.md

 # RFQ Service #

 The service is designed as a component to enable RFQ trading.
 The motivation was to try to apply [actors](https://github.com/phatboyg/Stact) for this sort of challenge.
-The project is not accokmplished and serves for demo purposes only.
+The project is not accomplished and serves for demo purposes only.

 ### Tooling ###